Internet banking for multi-product users: From complexity to clarity

 1) Separate Profiles

-The first attempt involved creating a profile selection screen, accessible after login, to help separate products.
+The first attempt involved creating a profile selection screen,

 Pros 👍